 This is a comfy inflatable option with a cozy fabric cover and affordable price point.
 While the cloud collar won’t prevent serious chewers, it’s a great option for supervised breaks from a more traditional cone or for medicated dog who have a hard time navigating with a traditional cone on. $8.79+

 Collars like these immobilize the neck, making it more difficult for dogs to lick.
 Much like the inflatables, this collar, depending on the size, shape, and flexibility of your dog, may not keep paws, tails, and other extremities out of reach. $21.99+

 - Has removable plastic ribs if you need stabilization for a feisty licker

 - Can be rolled back for even comfier comfort under supervision

 - Velcro closures allow multiple cone depths, narrow and wide with some leeway for a perfect fit.

-- Loops onto your dogs regular buckle collar for easy on and off
+- Loops onto your dogs regular buckle collar for security and easy on-and-off

-This vet-approved outfit comes in fun cheerful patterns, and also offers a front leg sleeve option.
+This vet-approved outfit comes in fun cheerful patterns, and also offers a range of styles to cover different injury zones.

 6. DIY Options